medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/2-data-deal.md

 The consumer who created the deal can deactivate the deal at any time as long as `max_num_data` of data is not provided.

-To deactivate deal, the id of deal should be specified.
+To deactivate a deal, the id of the deal should be specified.

 ```proto
 message MsgDeactivateDeal {